tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 outside world, except for trivial computation on its operands.
 (What does it mean to de-duplicate/cache/reuse `printf`?)

-A load from an array object is not a pure operation.
+A load from an array object is also not a pure operation.
 The load operation implicitly relies on the state of the memory.
 In addition, in some runtime systmes, the load might raise an exception.
 Changing the source location where an exception is raised is generally frowned upon.
 Languages such as Java often